alberthtan/linear-regression/README.md

-# linear-regression
+# logistic-regression
-Using sklearn linear regression to predict survivability on the Titanic
+Using sklearn logistic regression to predict survivability on the Titanic